johnny-hui/major_project/README.md

 ## Installation - Optional (Android Photo Uploader App)
 Installation is optional for the Android photo-uploader application.
 Instead of using the app, you can simply drag and drop face photos into the main project’s ‘data/photos/’ directory and specify the path of the file when prompted by the application.
+This flexibility allows you to test the application without an

-You can use a webcam or any other method to capture face photos or even use existing photos for testing purposes.
-This flexibility allows you to test the application without an Android device.
+Android device.

 If you do want to install the Android camera app, perform the following steps: